 How to prepare for Eid Prayer

-For Eid al-Fitr it’s Sunnah to eat something sweet like dates before the prayer.
+b) For Eid al-Fitr, it’s Sunnah to eat something sweet like dates before the prayer.
 This act signifies the end of Ramadan fasting and the joyous occasion of Eid.
+It was narrated by Anas bin Malik:

 How to pray Eid prayer?

-The Prophet Muhammad (peace be upon him) emphasised the importance of offering Eid prayer, he said:
+The Prophet Muhammad (PBUH) emphasised the importance of offering Eid prayer, he said:

 (Al-Bukhari and Muslim)

-Here’s a simple breakdown of how to perform Taraweeh:
+Here’s a simple breakdown of how to perform Eid Salah (prayer):

 1. Before You Start